17 Best CRM Software of 2023 (Compared and Reviewed)

 Some tools not yet listed include SugarCRM, Netsuite, SAP, and Microsoft Dynamics CRM.

-Customer relationship management (CRM) software is a type of online tool that helps organizations manage a sales pipeline all the way from lead generation to closing sales.
+Customer relationship management (CRM) software is an online tool that helps organizations manage a sales pipeline from lead generation to closing sales.

 CRMs help companies access, organize, and make sense of customer data to generate more sales.

-CRM has been around for a long time (earlier in paper form), but the benefits of CRM systems became apparent after widespread digitalization.
+CRM has been around for a long time (earlier in paper form), but the benefits of customer relationship management systems became apparent after widespread digitalization.

-Overall, CRM solutions have managed to connect interdepartmental teams and increase sales while removing business silos.
+CRM solutions have connected interdepartmental teams and increased sales while removing business silos.

 How Do You Choose the Best CRM Software?
 [Infographic]